Gamification in the Workplace: Why and How to Use It

 How to Use Gamification at Work

-If you need gamification in the workplace ideas to increase employee engagement and motivation, here are some tips to get you started.
+If you need to know how to gamify work to increase employee engagement and motivation, here are some tips to get you started.

 Clearly Communicate Game Goals and Processes